svenkonings/Youtube-Video-Deck/README.md

   - Allow searching subscriptions
   - Improve keyboard controls
 - Handle unsubscribe (remove from subscriptions and group)
-- Display loading error when new videos fail to load (include retry button)

 ## Other task ideas
 - Add ripple effect to buttons